8 Most Common Breastfeeding Problems And Solutions

 2. Engorged breasts

 It's common to experience some breast engorgement in the first weeks after giving birth.
 This is due to an increase in milk production and extra blood flow, which causes vascular congestion and swelling.
-It can be accompanied with a low-grade fever too, but this doesn't necessarily mean you have an infection.
+It can be accompanied by a low-grade fever too, but this doesn't necessarily mean you have an infection.
 Breast engorgement commonly decreases as your body adjusts.

 Symptoms include firm, swollen, hard breasts that may be warm and painful to the touch.
 Your baby may have difficulties latching.